 WATCH THIS—Alex Kirchhoff, left, a senior engineering-systems technology major, helps Dr. Charles Perry set up Perry's retrofit hybrid wheel-hub kit during the recent Russell Chair of Manufacturing Excellence seminar as State Sen. Bill Ketron observes.

-photo by News and Public Affairs
+photo by News & Media Relations

-State Department to study Arabic abroad
+Scholar chosen by State Department to study Arabic abroad

 by Tom Tozer